Shnitselon/shell-L1-template/README.md

 ```

 3. Implement methods of DriverCommands class in <project_slug>/driver_commands.py.
-As an example of L1 driver with CLI usage you can use [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv)
+Follow docstrings with description, as an example of L1 driver with CLI usage you can use [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv)

 4. Update the driver version and metadata in version.txt